opensearch-project/documentation-website/_search-plugins/knn/knn-vector-quantization.md

 ## Faiss scalar quantization

 Starting with version 2.13, the k-NN plugin supports performing vector quantization for the Faiss engine within OpenSearch.
 Within the Faiss engine, a scalar quantizer (SQfp16) performs the conversion between 32-bit and 16-bit vectors.
 At ingestion time, when you upload 32-bit floating-point vectors to OpenSearch, SQfp16 quantizes them into 16-bit floating-point vectors and stores the quantized vectors in a k-NN index.
 At search time, SQfp16 decodes the vector values back into 32-bit floating-point values for distance computation.
-The SQfp16 vector quantization can decrease the memory footprint by a factor of 2.
-When used with [SIMD Optimization]({{site.url}}{{site.baseurl}}/search-plugins/knn/knn-index#simd-optimization-for-the-faiss-engine), vector quantization can also significantly reduce search latencies.
+The SQfp16 vector quantization can decrease the memory footprint by a factor of 2, with minimal loss in recall when vector values are not very similar.
+When used with [SIMD Optimization]({{site.url}}{{site.baseurl}}/search-plugins/knn/knn-index#simd-optimization-for-the-faiss-engine), vector quantization can also significantly reduce search latencies and improve indexing throughput.

-SQfp16 vector quantization generally introduces minimal recall loss.
-The extent of this reduction depends on the closeness of the original vector values.
-When the values are very similar (for example, `[10.000006, 10.000007, 10.000008]`), quantization can round them to the same value or closer values.
-In such cases, a slight decrease in recall accuracy may occur.

 ### Using Faiss scalar quantization